eltacodeldiablo/RiskofCatan/README.md

     - If an army has control an opponent's village is unable to obtain resources from that hex until the hex is "free" of enemy occupation.
 - **Contest** - You are said to be contesting a territory (hex) if you move your army into an occupied but not controlled territory without attacking.
     - Neither armies can control this point until it at least one of the armies is eliminated.
-    - No benefits can be received from the territory (hex) until contesting is resolved.
+    - No benefits can be received from the territory until contesting is resolved.
 - **Liberate** - You are said to liberate a territory (hex) if you manage to reduce an opponent's army to be under the required pip number on the territory's number token.
 - **Annex** - You are said to annex a settlement/city or road if you manage to control all adjacent territories (hexes).
     - Replace the annexed building with one's own color.